NUMde/compass-num-conformance-checker/docs/README.md

 * _Conformance test failed:_ FHIR [OperationOutcome resource](https://www.hl7.org/fhir/r4/operationoutcome.html) with
   the result of the validation process, including the errors found.

-Note that one cannot tell from the HTTP response status whether validations errors where found or not: the status will be 200 unless an unexpected error occurred.
+**NOTE:** You cannot tell from the HTTP response status whether validations errors were found or not: the status will be 200 unless an unexpected error occurred.

 ## List all loaded conformance resources